agrc/metadata-asset-tracking-tool/metadata/society/schools_prek_to_12.md

 ### What does the dataset represent?

 Each point in this dataset was placed on or near the main structure of the school facility.
 Schools that have been marked as 'closed' were not been included in this dataset.
+Point locations of schools in this dataset are current as of the 2023-2024 school year, however, demographic data joined to public schools are as of the 2019-2020 school year.

 ### How was the dataset created?